TheLonerD/shifterdx/DeusEx/Readme.txt

 	(like HDTP) may require some extra configuration to get working.

-	 - DOES YOUR MOD WORK WITH THE GAMETAP VERSION OF DEUS EX: I am pleased to say that yes, Shifter does work with the GameTap version of Deus Ex, though it takes some additional configuration and the install procedure is VERY different.
+	 - DOES YOUR MOD WORK WITH THE GAMETAP VERSION OF DEUS EX: I am pleased to say that yes, Shifter does work with the FREE GameTap version of Deus Ex, though it takes some additional configuration and the install procedure is VERY different.
 Complete installation instructions can be found in the file "GameTap Info.txt".
 Please note that while Shifter's gameplay modifications will be passed along to the GameTap version, some of the associated text changes (some item descriptions and one button label in the keyboard config menu) will NOT come through.

+	 - DOES YOUR MOD WORK WITH THE DEMO: It can, but some extra work is required.
+The Demo versions (the 1-, 2- and 5-mission varieties) do not have the most up-to-date versions of some files which Shifter needs to work (i.e. the Demo isn't patched to v1112fm).
+You can add these files by downloading the v1112fm patch, opening it with WinZip/etc.
+	(NOT running it) and then extracting the contents into the Deus Ex Demo's installation folder (e.g. C:\DeusExDemo\).
+This will overwrite the old, incompatible files; from there you can install Shifter.

 	 - WHERE IS THE SHIFTER HOMEPAGE: You can find the Shifter homepage at http://yukichigai.googlepages.com/shifter.
 I also have an account over